vicliv/CompactionAnalysis/README.md

 The run.sh file might not work on a Windows OS, I recommand getting a Unix virtual machine to run it as Ubuntu.

-Other test runs are in the directory `runs` that were not used directly in the final report but were use to find the best parameters.
+Other test runs are in the directory `/runs` that were not used directly in the final report but were used to find the best parameters.